team-goldwasser/RottingScore/README.md

 I mocked the design of the outer static edges of the Rottten Tomato Item Page including Navbar/Sidebar etc.  I noticed that alot of changes happen on RT's site when going below 767 pixels and learned how to use @media CSS calls to handle these changes which includes compacting the header bar, hiding a couple of elements or shortenening them as required, as well as allowing overflow to shrinking elements at lower pixel ratings.

 ### Chose to use Angular as framework
 In choosing Angular I gave myself the added challenge of not only code reviewing a Vue framework in my group but learning Angular deeply.
 I chose this as Angular 7 had just been released and almost 40% of javascript job postings currently, according to one analysis, ask for Angular experience.
 I also learned a little bit about the history behind AngularJS vs the redesign in Angular 2 that put alot of people out.
-So far my experience has been good besides a few hicups
+So far my experience has been good besides a few hicups setting up the CLI and using express and angular-static middleware to serve the Angular dist folder.

+### Dockerized the Service and Deployed on AWS
+I chose to use docker compose to create two image's in a docker network consisting of a Node instance with the Service and a container for the MySQL Database.
+I had some trouble with MySql working in docker as the newest versions of MySQL do not work with my app due to a change in authentication.
+Unfortunately, the MySql image files for earlier versions directly from MySql also were crashing.
+I ended up having to find a CentOs image with MySql 5.7 pre-installed to get it to work.
+Once done I created an EC2 instance with the proper ports opened that I was able to ssh in and downloaded the repo and started the network of containers by using docker-compose up.